 That’s the purpose of legal aid services.
 Attorneys advise, defend, and guide people through the confusion of the law.

 How do you know if you can handle a case on your own or if you need legal aid services?
-This article will answer that question and help you find services that you can afford.
+This article will answer that question and help you find legal aid lawyers that you can afford.

-1. What Types of Legal Cases Are There?
+1. What Types of Legal Aid Lawyers Cases Are There?

-Before we jump into legal aid service specifics, let’s look at what types of legal processes happen in courts.
+Before we jump into legal aid lawyers specifics, let’s look at what types of legal processes happen in courts.

 There are two main types of court cases: criminal and civil.
 There are also two main types of courts: federal and state.
 We’ll break these down for you below.